LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W05-D1-MidtermReview.md

 [TOC]

+## Announcements and Discussion

+- Are there any questions about lab 4?
+- The next class meeting will be just for the midterm quiz.
+- This week is a good time to start your term project.
+The term project requirements are posted on Moodle&mdash; let's take a look at those.
+  - A proposal for your term project is due next week.

 ## Introduction

 This week is your opportunity to review all that we've covered in the first four weeks of class&mdash;both as preparation for the midterm quiz as well as a way to firm up what you've learned about JavaScript so far.